mzieger/CommunityCode-AppiumCodeExamples/README.md

     - reportDisable: Do not generate a report.

 - AdvancedCommands: These are special commands using the executeScript command.
-Each package includes the Android test example:
   - adbPushFile: Perform the ADB push file to device command.
   - adbPullFile: Perform the ADB pull file from device command.
   - audioPlay: Play an audio file.